AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 1. Click Users on the left pane after you log in as Administrator.
 You can also add users by clicking Getting Started on the left pane of the window and by clicking Add Users.
 1. To add new users, click Add on the upper-right corner of the page.

 By default, all the new users are assigned with a learner role.
-You can assign Admin or Author roles to the learners by clicking **Actions** at the upper-right corner of the page and choosing **Assign Role-> Make Author or Make Admin**.
+You can assign Admin or Author roles to the learners by clicking **Actions** at the upper-right corner of the page and choosing **Assign Role** > **Make Author or Make Admin**.

 Refer  [Add new users](https://helpx.adobe.com/content/help/en/captivate-prime/administrators/feature-summary/add-users-user-groups.html) feature for detailed information on adding learners, authors and administrators.